-Medicines are locked in the school office.
-All staff are aware and have access to the office/medicines.
+Medicines are kept in a locked cupboard or fridge in the office.
+All staff are aware and have access to the cupboard.
 Children are aware of where their medicines are stored.

 Children have access to their inhalers, diabetic emergency supplies, testing kits and sharps disposal units in the classroom.